gpertea/jquery-heatmap/README.md

 If you want to split ( "center" ) multi-color gradients around a specific value, the **centerVal** option can be used.
-This option is specifically designed for bicolor heat maps when the values are not symmetrically distributed around the desired neutral ("center") value.
+This option is specifically designed for bicolor heat maps when the values are often asymmetrically distributed around a neutral value.
 For example if we have negative and positive values and we want the negative values to be shaded in red and positive values shaded in green, this can be accomplished by using 3 colors in colorArray, with the "neutral" color in the middle (usually a light gray color).